 A Buddhist ruin site is located at Krishnapuram village near Padmanabham in Visakhapatnam district of Andhra Pradesh.
 The site is located on a 50 meter high flat terraced hillock.

-Satellite Imagery of Pellikonda Buddhist site
+Satellite Imagery of Krishnapuram Buddhist site (in yellow)

 Help Save Historical Sites of North Coastal Andhra